FullStackForger/unity-analytics-demo/README.md

 ## About

-`step-1-simple-prototype` contains basic application code that will be used as a foundation to enable analytics.
+`step-1-simple-prototype` tag contains basic application code that will be used as a foundation to enable analytics.

 Take a look at documentation below to see what comes next.

 To practice integration with Unity Analytics you can follow all steps detailed in below sub-section titled **Enabling tracking manualy**.

-To get the code from step 2, checkout run bellow command from the console and scroll down the document.
+To get the code from step 2 run bellow command from the console and scroll down the document to section titled **[Step 2: Game  Tracker][step2]**
 ```
 git checkout step-2-game-tracker
 ```